ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q138.
-You have modified your Terraform configuration to fix a typo in the Terraform ID of a resource from aws_security_group.htp to aws_security_group.http

-- [x] A. Which of the following commands would you run to update the ID in state without destroying the resource?
+You have modified your Terraform configuration to fix a typo in the Terraform ID of a resource from aws_security_group.htp to aws_security_group.http Which of the following commands would you run to update the ID in state without destroying the resource?

-- [ ] B. Terraform state mv aws_security_group.htp aws_security_group.http
+- [ ] A. Terraform state mv aws_security_group.htp aws_security_group.http
-- [ ] C. terraform apply
+- [ ] B. terraform apply
-- [ ] D. terraform refresh.
+- [ ] C. terraform refresh.

 >

 #### Q139.
 You are creating a Terraform configuration which needs to make use of multiple providers, one for AWS and one for Datadog.

-- [ ] A. Which of the following provider blocks would allow you to do this?
+Which of the following provider blocks would allow you to do this?

 > Reference https://www.terraform.io/language/providers/configuration